Ryan Tannehill Player Prop Bets for NFL Week 10 | Tennessee vs. New Orleans 11/14/2021

 Season Stats

-- He's tacked on 168 rushing yards on 25 carries and four rushing touchdowns, averaging 18.7 yards per game.
+- He's also rushed 25 times for 168 yards and four touchdowns, averaging 18.7 yards per game.

-- The Titans have run 50.5% passing plays and 49.5% rushing plays this season.
-They rank fourth in the NFL in scoring.
+- The Titans, who rank fourth in the NFL in points scored, have dropped back to pass 50.5% of the time while opting for the ground attack 49.5% of the time.

 - Tannehill has thrown 40 passes in the red zone this season, 46.5% of his team's red zone plays.